conda/conda-dot-org/CONTRIBUTING.md

 ## Working on issues

 The conda.org project has an [issue board][issue-board] from which technical contributors can choose issues.
-If there is an aspect of the website that you feel needs work, please create a new issue using the **Add item** button.
+If there is an aspect of the website that you feel needs work, please create a new issue using the **Add item** button at the bottom of the appropriate column.

 To be assigned to an existing issue, comment on it and one of the maintainers will ensure you are assigned.